 Puts the campaign where his policy is.
-As a supporter of collective bargaining and an increase in the minimum wage, all of his campaign staff earn at least $15 per hour (including interns) and are free to form a union.
+As a supporter of collective bargaining and an increase in the minimum wage, Castro pays all of his campaign staff at least $15 per hour (including interns) and allows them to form a union.

 Delivered on universal pre-K. According to the mayor, pre-K programs are “proven to have a huge impact on a child’s development … the fact it’s universal, I believe, lifts all boats.”
 As his new administration secured funding and space for programs, the mayor reiterated, “The people in the city have given me a mission.”
-For his 2019 State of the City, he reports “we’ve provided every four-year-old in this city with free full day pre-K.”
+For his 2019 State of the City, he reports “we’ve provided every 4-year-old in this city with free full-day pre-K.”

 Equity costs.
 While participating in an educator roundtable, the mayor offered that “fair funding” was critical for education systems.
 After landing $125 million in additional funding for the city, schools were able to purchase educational supplies and hire more staff.
 His 2020 budget also proposes “hundreds of millions for broad education aid,” including expansion of early childhood education programs.

 There’s a new K -12.
-The former Rep. is pushing for Pre-K through 14 as the nation’s standard, with 14 referring to two years of community college or technical training.
+The former representative is pushing for pre-K through 14 as the nation’s standard, with 14 referring to two years of community college or technical training.
 He has pledged to “reinvest in educational opportunities for all,” including making higher education more affordable.

 Money matters.
 Affirming that “education is the great equalizer,” he supports investments that close funding gaps exacerbated by property tax financing of schools.
 His plan for education calls for Title I increases and the expansion of grants for community-based organizations that help struggling students.